-Note: Note that, as a derivative of tuple, instances of this class are immutable.
+Note: Note that, as a derivative of namedtuple(), instances of this class are immutable.
 That is, you cannot directly manipulate the x, y, and z attributes; instead you must create a new vector (for example, by adding two vectors together).
-The advantage of this is that vector instances can be used in sets or as dictionary keys.
+The advantage of this is that vector instances can be members of set or keys in a dict.

-'''

-replace (x=None, y=None, z=None)
+replace(x=None, y=None, z=None)

-'''